dlejeune/sd-utils/README.md

 When you install with uv, you get the command line tool `sd-utils`.
 Running `sd-utils --help` should provide an overview of the tool.

-In a nutshell, there are two sub-commands: `make-adv-chart` and `make-todo-list`.
+In a nutshell, there are two main sub-commands: `make-adv-chart` and `make-todo-list`.
 These produce nicely-formatted advancement charts and todo lists respectively.
 They both consume the advancement chart export from scouts digital.
 In theory, you can provide it with the "minimal" export, but I sugest just doing a full export.